Finding meaning in pain

 As a therapist, I feel compassion for and am touched by my clients, however I cannot carry their burdens or absorb their pain, for this will render me ineffective in my work.
 When clients are in the midst of a crisis, when rational thought and decisive action are not possible, I am called to step in for my clients.
 Hence, I cannot and must not let my compassion and empathy overwhelm me such that I am diminished in my effectiveness as a therapist.

-Suffering, tragedy, death, whatever the crisis is called, brings with it a valuable opportunity for learning and spiritual maturity.
+Suffering, tragedy, death, depression, whatever it is called, brings with it a valuable opportunity for learning and spiritual maturity.
+Perhaps there is meaning in emotional pain after all.
+It is a matter of finding it.

 A personal crisis is a turning point, a crucial moment